cooperative-computing-lab/cctools/python_packaging/README.md

 - Provides more comprehensive list of modules used, including system-level modules
 - Takes longer to run compared to the currently-implemented parsing algorithm
 2. Use `pip freeze` to find all modules that are installed within the machine
-- Instead of seeing if the module is not a system module, just see if it is installed on the machine
-- Requires that the module be installed on the master machine
+- Instead of seeing if the module is not a system module, just see if it is installed on the machine, but requires that the module be installed on the master machine
 - Also misses cases where a module is installed to the machine, but not by pip
 - The advantage to this option is that `pip freeze` includes versions, so you can add version numbers for module dependencies to get more accurate pip installations into the virtual environment